coin-or/CyLP/README.rst

 --------------

 CyLP depends on Numpy (www.numpy.org) and Scipy (www.scipy.org).
-Please note that `numpy` does need to be installed prior to installing CyLP, even though it is listed as a dependency in the `setup.py` file.
+Please note that Numpy does need to be installed prior to installing CyLP, even though it is listed as a dependency in the `setup.py` file.

 You will also need to install binaries for Cbc.
 The version should be 2.10 or earlier.